 Example 2: Company B has a loyal and regular customer base and usually allows a payment term of one month.
-For several months, its DSO has stabilised at roughly 30 days.
+For several months, its days sales outstanding has stabilised at roughly 30 days.

 In this case, it is company A that must be particularly careful, despite a lower DSO: its ability to be paid on time, and therefore its free cash flow, has deteriorated.
 Company B however is aware of its average DSO and has anticipated it.

-Financially speaking, it is always good to lower your DSO.
+Financially speaking, it is always good to lower your days sales outstanding.
 However, it can be beneficial commercially to offer your clients an attractive trade credit policy, which will mechanically raise your DSO.
 To get tips on finding the sweet spot between protecting your financial situation and offering attractive terms, have a look at our article on .

-The sectors with the highest DSOs are construction, electronics and machinery, at more than 80 days – compared to an overall average of 56 days.
+The sectors with the highest DSOs are transport equipment and machinery, at 77 and 29 days respectively – compared to an overall average of 56 days.

 Before expanding to a new market, checking the country's average DSO in your sector is a good way to establish an adequate business strategy.

-It is up to you to define your business strategy: the objective is to define a target DSO that is adapted to the reality of your business and your company.
+It is up to you to define your business strategy: the objective is to define a target days sales outstanding that is adapted to the reality of your business and your company.

 To that effect, you can evaluate the following criteria:

-- The creditworthiness of your clients: how well do you know them?
+- The creditworthiness of your clients: How well do you know them?
 What is their payment history with you or with other suppliers?
-To go further, read our article on how to assess your customers’ creditworthiness on our US website.

-- Recent changes in your working capital: has it shot up in recent months?
+- Recent changes in your working capital: Has it shot up in recent months?
 Can you afford to reduce your free cash flow?
-For more in-depth knowledge on cash flow, check out our ebook How to protect your cash flow.
+For a more in-depth look at cash flow, check out .

 Once your target DSO has been set, the goal is then to stick to it as best you can and review it regularly, especially when you enter work with new customers or a new market.

-- Negotiate better payment terms: set up shorter payment terms, advance payments, early payment discounts…
+- Negotiate better payment terms: Set up shorter payment terms, advance payments, early payment discounts etc.

-- Better manage accounts receivables: invest in efficient payment monitoring to remind customers of unpaid invoices, and define a clear recovery processes – if necessary through a debt collection agency.
+- : Invest in efficient payment monitoring to remind customers of unpaid invoices, and define a clear recovery process – if necessary through a debt collection agency.

-remains one of the most efficient solutions to ensure the stability of your DSO.
+remains one of the most efficient solutions to ensure the stability of your days sales outstanding.
 With trade credit insurance, you are insured in the event that a credit cannot be recovered.
 As a result, you are guaranteed that a potential bad debt will not have a negative impact on your working capital.
-Read our article on how credit insurance helps to secure your cash flow to learn more.
+Read our article on to learn more.

-More than lowering your DSO, it is important that you keep it under control: a rising DSO is a sign that you are no longer in control of your invoicing and debt collection process and that your financial health is deteriorating.
+More than lowering your days sales outstanding, it is important that you keep it under control: a rising DSO is a sign that you are no longer in control of your invoicing and debt collection process and that your financial health is deteriorating.
 It is therefore important to constantly monitor it and work on improving it while .